kanishk-jain-01/tweetwise-ai/memory-bank/activeContext.md

 ## Current Work Focus

-### Project Status: TWITTER API INTEGRATION COMPLETE, UI COMPONENTS NEXT
+### Project Status: UI COMPONENTS COMPLETE, TWEET COMPOSER INTEGRATION NEXT

 The AI assistance system (writing check, critique) has been successfully completed and optimized.
 We have now completed the entire Twitter API infrastructure including authentication, OAuth flow, and all API endpoints for posting and scheduling tweets.
+Additionally, all UI components for Twitter integration have been built and are ready for integration.

-### Immediate Priority: UI Components Integration (Task 4.0)
+### Immediate Priority: Tweet Composer Integration (Task 5.0)

-With the AI services foundation, Twitter authentication system, and all API endpoints complete, we're now ready to build the UI components that will integrate with the Twitter API to provide users with tweet posting and scheduling functionality.
+With the AI services foundation, Twitter authentication system, all API endpoints, and UI components complete, we're now ready to integrate these components into the tweet composer to provide users with complete tweet posting and scheduling functionality.

 1.  **Writing Check Service** ✅ **COMPLETED & OPTIMIZED**